- Activity Level: moderate

 - Average Size: Small

 - Watchdog: very alert

 - Registered?: other

-Dorgi Breed Profile
+Dorgi Dog Breed Information

 The Dorgi is a cross between a Dachshund and a Corgi.
 Their appearance may vary slightly depending on which of their parents they take after more, but Dorgis tend to be social, friendly, energetic, intelligent, and loving dogs that make a great family pet.
 Although their precise origins are unknown, we do have a few “origin stories” about the Dorgi.